cocos/cocos-docs/en/cocos-service/agc-auth.md

   ![](agc-auth/auth-panel.png)

 - Login the [AppGallery Connect](https://developer.huawei.com/consumer/en/service/josp/agc/index.html) console, open the project.
 Go to **Build -> Auth Service**, if it is the first time that you use Auth Service, click **Enable now** in the upper right corner.
-For details, you can refer to the AGC Auth Service documentation - [Getting Started](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-auth-service-getstarted).
+For details, you can refer to the AGC Auth Service documentation - [Enabling Auth Service](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-auth-android-getstarted-0000001053053922#EN-US_TOPIC_0000001053053922__section916641174412).

   ![](agc-auth/auth-open.png)